 Do you think it’s affected Norwegian creativity?
 Yes, if you grow up in a country in a situation where you feel that things are going to go well, you don’t really have to stress too much to survive; it’s then that you can move into more creative work.

 Do you think Norwegian music has certain characteristics?
 That depends on what you label on each music because it comes in a lot of sizes and a lot of shapes.
 I think if you consider Norwegian music as Norwegian folk music then it will have different instruments, the Hardanger fiddle which is local to Norway.
 The music that you would play on that instrument has travelled from other countries and been influenced by other cultures.
 Classical music was important at the end of the 19th century and so it was important for building the Norwegian identity.
 We said goodbye to Denmark and then Sweden and became our own nation.
 It was important that we had not only the music but the literature, the theatre, all the things that became an important part of Norwegian-ness.
 At that time, it was considered that this music was Norwegian and that it has something that is specifically Norwegian about it.
-A lot of us growing up in Norway would consider this music as very Norwegian, maybe because we have already heard played with films including landscape.
+A lot of us, growing up in Norway would consider classical music as very Norwegian, maybe because we had already heard it played alongside landscape footage in films.
 We have also heard it with Norwegian fairy tales and those connections are very strong.
 When you refer to Norwegian Jazz or popular music it’s difficult because there are so many influences and today you can just switch on your device and get the whole world into your living room.

 Why do you think Norwegians have such a strong connection to nature?
 We have a strong connection to nature, especially my generation.
 There’s an understanding that the nature of Norway is beautiful, and you should use it, go on Sunday walks, have your vacations in the mountains in your small cabin, go skiing, of course, all Norwegian’s go skiing!
-I’m not sure if it’s the same with the younger generation I’m not sure but it’s in our society and important to our culture.
+I’m not sure if it’s the same with the younger generation but it’s part of our society and important to our culture.

 Do you think there’s a connection between nature, landscape and electronic musical sounds?
 I feel there’s a connection between the landscape and the music, we have album sleeves with photos of the landscape, so the connection is understood.
 You can kind of connect snow, cold ice with sounds that are similar.
 For example, if you have an echo, you can have a warm echo.
 If you add a lot of reverb to it, you create a sound that is a warm echo, but you can also have a cold echo, it’s less reverb and the sound will be brighter.
 So there might be elements already present in the music but sometimes you have to imagine these connections into the music because if you just listen to music without any kind of understanding, knowledge or photos it’s rare that you would hear these connections.
 You can see the connection in artwork, titles that will have some association with nature and the landscape.
 And of course, music is very much about movement and then you have movement or a drive forward.
 There’s rhythm and you feel there’s kind of a movement.
 You often set this movement in some sort of landscape.